rislammb/nextjs-15-cc/README.md

-### App Description for a Next.js 15, Sanity, and Sentry Integrated Application
+# Next.js 15, Sanity, and Sentry Integrated Application

 This application is a dynamic and user-friendly platform for exploring and sharing ideas or startups.
 Built with **Next.js 15**, powered by **Sanity CMS**, and monitored via **Sentry**, it ensures a seamless experience for users and robust performance.
 Key features include: